The Island Princess (film): Plot

 The story takes place in 15th-century Spain.
 Canarian forces rise against Castille.
 Backup troops arrive on the island of Gran Canaria for aid due to the rising power of the Grancanarians.
-However opinions about the war differ in the royal class.
-Guanarteme the king and his daughter want peace.
+However, opinions about the war differ in the royal class.
+Guanarteme, the king and his daughter want peace.
 On the other hand, the warrior leader and the high priest want war.

 One day, Castillian officer Don Hernán falls in love with the king's daughter, despite the difference in their status.
 The high priest poisons the king fatally, and then tries to marry the princess.
-Soon after, the embassy of Castille, including Don Hernán, arrives for the peace.
-His confession of love in his camp causes war.
+Soon after, the embassy of Castille, including Don Hernán, arrives for peace.
+His confession of love causes war in his camp.

-The princess and the high priest marry, despite the Castillian troops advancing.
+The princess and the high priest marry, despite the Castillian troops advance.
 The princess runs away with the high priest to the mountains of Tirma.
 Don Hernán follows them and does not let the princess fall off the cliffs with the high priest.
 However, she is disgusted by him and utters the torn Guanche oath.